-Requirements for licensure as a Licensed Professional Clinical Counselor is separate from (but overlaps with) requirements for the MS in Counseling with a specialization in Gerontological Counseling.
+Requirements for licensure as a Licensed Professional Clinical Counselor is separate from (but overlaps with) requirements for the MS in Counseling with a specialization in College Counseling.
 Once completing the Masters Degree, graduates will need to apply for Associate Status and accrue 3000 hours under the supervision of a licensed practitioner as well as pass licensure exams.
-Graduates interested in acquiring the LPCC must receive a passing score on the National Clinical Mental Health Counselor Examination (NCMHCE) and the California Law and Ethics Exam.
-By law, it must be taken after all other licensure requirements.
+Students wishing to pursue and LPCC track should carefully review the CMHC section of this Handbook.